 The Company is currently permitting a plan of operations with the United States Forest Service ("USFS") and the California State Lands Commission.
-Archeological, cultural, biological and botany surveys have been completed by the USFS, and the process is advancing well.
+Archeological, cultural, biological and botany surveys have been completed by the USFS; however, Company has recently put the process on hold as a result of COVID-19 travel restrictions.
 It is expected that the permitting process will run through 2020 before drilling is authorized.